canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

     pgs:     1 active+clean
 ```

+> [!Note]
-Note that the `microceph.osd` service is enabled and active again after exiting maintenance mode; the cluster also does
+> The `microceph.osd` service is enabled and active again after exiting maintenance mode; the cluster also does not have
-not have noout flag set.
+> noout flag set.